SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/RESULTS.md

 ## Sun-Earth System

 Our Sun and Earth example files in ```examples/two_body_examples``` each plot the orbit of the Earth (blue line) around the Sun (red) over $25$ years, using a different iteration method.
+Our Earth starts $1AU$ on the $x$-axis away from the Sun at the origin.
 We use a high number of steps $N=1000$ to maximise technique accuracy.

 ### Euler Method